ICJIA/icjia-tvpp-demo/site/content/pages/4.things/index.md

 mount: things
 id: 26a4ce21-d768-440d-806b-213918df0ee0
 ---
 I use these things on a regular basis out here in the wildlands.
-When I'm feeling sad I simply remember them and then I don't feel so bad.
+When I'm feeling sad I simply remember them and then I don't feel so very bad.